hbekel/keyman64/README.md

 firmware and configuration tools are functional, but bugs may still need to be squashed.

+The crosspoint IC will likely be changed to a MT8808 instead of a 74HC22106 since the former seems to be better available and cheaper.

 ## Overview

 The keyman64 board is intended to be installed between the C64